ezerway/ez-expo-share/README.md

 ## What is it?

-An [Expo Config Plugin](https://docs.expo.dev/guides/config-plugins/) that allows you to add a Share Extension to your iOS apps.
+An [Expo Config Plugin](https://docs.expo.dev/guides/config-plugins/) that allows you to add a Share Extension to your iOS/Android apps.

 > **Note** Not sure what Share Extensions are?
 Check out [Apple's Share Extension documentation](https://developer.apple.com/library/archive/documentation/General/Conceptual/ExtensibilityPG/Share.html) to learn more.